 This keeps my leaf in a complete upright position while the loop shows negative space (a term florists use to refer to spaces that are not filled with greenery or flowers) behind the flower head.

-I secure the looped lily grass to the aster boutonniere with a short pixie corsage pin.
-At this point, I don't want to use florist tape, since I'm going to use decorative wire to attach the grass to the boutonniere.
+I secure the looped lily grass to the aster boutonniere with a pixie pin or shorten a standard corsage pin.
+At this point, I don't want to use green stem wrap, since I'm going to use decorative wire to attach the grass to the boutonniere.

 Pin the pearl headed pin in an upward slant, burying as much of the pixie pin into the boutonniere stem as you can.